mdm-code/manx/README.md

 yourself and serve it behind an API.
 You can key in `manx -h` to see all the available options.
 There three commands that `manx` supports:

-- DOWNLOAD: It lets you download corpus files and store them on disk.
+- `download`: It lets you download corpus files and store them on disk.
-- PARSE: It allows you to parse the corpus for model fine-tuning.
+- `parse`: It allows you to parse the corpus for model fine-tuning.
-- API: It lets you serve the fine-tuned model behind a REST API.
+- `api`: It lets you serve the fine-tuned model behind a REST API.

 The `download` command is straightforward: you give it the `-r` root, and files are pulled from the website and stored on the drive.
 The command `parse` lets